 With all the lead generation tools available today, law firms should not have a big problem getting leads.
-The problem that I’ve found is that law firms are not doing enough to convert those leads into quality prospects.
+The problem that I’ve found is that law firms are not doing a good enough job of converting those leads into qualified prospects.

 #1: Your Target Market

 The first key to developing a high-converting website is understanding your target market.
 You don’t want everyone with a legal problem — you want people looking for a lawyer who does what you do.

 Therefore, it is important for your content to align with their individual needs and be organized to easily serve up the information they are seeking.
 Then it needs to lead them on the path to taking an action — signing up for a free consultation, live chatting with you, sending a request for a phone consult, etc.